Standard 1.4: British Influences on American Government

 Focus Question: What Were the Democratic and Undemocratic Political Practices that Developed in Early Colonial America?

 How did experiments in democracy and democratic government that began in the 13 North American colonies connect to modern day United States governmental ideas and practices?
-The modules in this chapter explore democracy and voting in colonial America, the impact of Anne Hutchinson's religious dissent, and current debates over extending voting rights to 16 and 17-year-olds.
+The modules in this chapter explore democracy and voting in colonial America, the impact of Anne Hutchinson's and other women's political and religious dissent, and current debates over extending voting rights to 16 and 17-year-olds.

 You can explore this topic further at our wiki page for British Influences on American Government.